Where to Stay in Lisbon for First Timers: Best Areas

 Bela Vista – Lissabon Altstadt Located within a short walk from the grandiose baroque Basilica Estrela, the famous Jardim da Estrela, Museum of Ancient Art with its fine view of the harbor and docks.
 It has units with a sofa, a seating area, a flat-screen TV, a well-fitted kitchen with a dining area, a safety deposit box, and a private bathroom with a hairdryer

-The historic riverside of Belem is worth visiting.
-It is a more relaxed neighborhood further west along the banks of the Tagus river.
+Belem is a historic riverside area located further west along the banks of the Tagus river.
 Close to where the river joins the Atlantic, Belem has a rich maritime and fishing history.
 That heritage is reflected in the abundance of fresh seafood served by the local restaurants.

 Belém is far from the city centre, but easily reachable by taking tram number 15 in the Cais do Sodré station.
 Many Portugal’s explorers set sail from here to all over the world and brought back riches and their many discoveries.